confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

     "message": <Error Message>
 }

+#### Non streaming results

+The API is design for efficiently streaming rows from client to server or from server to client.
+It is not primarily designed for RPC.
+The amount of data that is streamed in any specific query or insert stream can be huge so we want to avoid any solution that buffers it all in memory at any one time or requires specialised parsers to parse.

+For this reason we do not provide query results (or accept streams of inserts) by default as a single JSON object.
+If we did so we would force users to find and use a streaming JSON parser in order to parse the results as they arrive.
+If no parser is available on their platform they would be forced to parse the entire result set as a single JSON object in memory - this might not be feasible or desirable due to memory and latency constraints.
+Moreover, in the world of streaming it's quite common to want to pipe the stream from one place to another without looking into it.
+In that case it's very inefficient to deserialize the bytes as JSON simply to serialize them back to bytes to write them to the output stream.
+For these reasons the results, by default, are sent as a set of JSON arrays delimited by newline.
+Newlines are very easy to parse by virtually every target platform without having to rely on specialist libraries.

+There are, however, some use cases where we can guarantee the results of the query are small, e.g. when using a limit clause.
+In this case, the more general streaming use case degenerates into an RPC use case.
+In this situation it can be convenient to accept the results as a single JSON object as we may always want to parse them as a single object in memory.
+To support this use case we can allow the request to contain an accept-header specifying the content-type of the response.
+To receive a response as a single JSON object content-type should be specified as 'text/json', for our delimited format we will specify our own custom content type.
+The delimited format will be the default, as the API is primarily a streaming API.

 ### Migration of existing "REST" API

 We will migrate the existing Jetty based "REST" API to the new Vert.x based implementation as-is or with